Vegan Recipes and Go-To Brands for a Healthy Chocolate Fix

 How to get a healthy chocolate fix as a vegan aduna superfood bars.JPG

-When I first got interested in superfood powders I discovered Aduna and their yummy superfood bars.
+When I first got interested in superfood powders, I discovered Aduna and their yummy superfood bars.
 They stock baobab, moringa and cacao powders, bars and even teas.
 Their bars are super chewy and sticky if that’s your thing.
 I think all their cacao products are yummy.
 They make a lovely Christmas or birthday present too.

 Click here to check out all their amazing products www.aduna.com